A Practical Guide to ab testing for websites

 Customer journey tracking helps startups see how visitors move from first touch to conversion.
 Learn five practical ways journey reports can reveal friction, drop-offs, and growth opportunities.

 A funnel report shows where users drop off across key steps.
-Here are five practical ways startups can use one to improve onboarding and conversions.
+Learn how to define steps, segment results, avoid common mistakes, and improve conversions.